 Some nice things that people have said about my book:

-A user of this website “Hi Una, I’m sure this is likely not what this box is meant for, but I’m not sure how to send fan mail and I’m a bit tech-dim for a millennial.
-I just finished “Becoming, Unbecoming”, and it absolutely astounded me, I finished it in one sitting.
+“Hi Una, I just finished “Becoming, Unbecoming”, and it absolutely astounded me, I finished it in one sitting.
 I am a repeated survivor of sexual violence, and I have never felt so angry, so uplifted, and so validated, and I don’t have the words to thank you for writing this.
 I feel hopeless and that violence against me is inevitable, but you make me hope that things will keep getting better, and one day I can make art as powerful as yours.
 Thank you for sharing your story; it means the world to me.”
+A user of this website

 “In one bravura sequence, she renders 72 police portraits of West Yorkshire women’s attackers from that era in her own hand.
 In aggregate, they’re unmistakably depictions of Sutcliffe: “just another violent male, staring them in the face.”
 Douglas Wolk, New York Times